LeandroQuisbert/Arnes/README.md

 ### 10.15 Offset in Flying Connectors (V2.3)

 10.15.1.
-If a connector has `mountType: "flying"`, the `offset` field is **completely ignored**.
-It may be `null`, `0`, or any number.
-No warning or error is generated.
-This is intentional tolerance for legacy/manual data.
+If a connector has `mountType: "flying"`, the `offset` field is **ignored** by the system.
+It can be `null`, `0`, or any numeric value; it has no effect on positioning and does not generate warnings or errors.

 10.15.2.
 This rule is one of **tolerance**: it allows JSON files with inherited or manually edited data not to generate unnecessary noise in the logs for a field that does not apply to flying connectors.